 Georgia’s CTAE program values include being career-focused, building employer partnerships, encouraging innovation, and providing a student-centered approach to drive decision-making and investments.
-In 2020, 456 industry-certified programs were offered through CTAE in Georgia.
-CTAE delivers for students, as demonstrated by the 13-percentage-point increase in the high school graduation rate for CTAE concentrators versus all high school students in 2020 (97.2% for CTAE concentrators versus the 84% state average).
-CTAE continues to deliver students ready for the workforce with 26,000+ students participating in work-based learning and youth apprenticeship opportunities.
-End-of-pathway credentials data not available for 2019-2020 due to COVID-19.
+In 2021-2022, 452 industry-certified programs were offered through CTAE in Georgia.
+CTAE delivers for students, as demonstrated by the 12-percentage-point increase in the high school graduation rate for CTAE concentrators versus all high school students in 2021-2022 (96% for CTAE concentrators versus the 84% state average).
+CTAE continues to deliver students ready for the workforce with 25,000+ students participating in work-based learning and youth apprenticeship opportunities.

 Here are some key definitions for CTAE:

 Career and Technical Student Organizations (CTSOs): co-curricular organizations with leadership programs and competitive events that reflect current curriculum standards and competencies for the instructional programs they serve

 Concentrator: a secondary student who successfully completes any 2 courses within a Georgia approved CTAE pathway